-Each of the 3.7 oz. rackets are so well built that anyone can feel its build quality while grabbing it in hands.
-The net is beautifully stitched and designed and it’s made according to regulation size, so you are getting the real experience when you play with this kit.
+Each of the 3.7 oz rackets is so well built that anyone can feel its build quality while grabbing it in hands.
+The net is beautifully stitched and designed, and it’s made according to regulation size, so you are getting the real experience when you play with this kit.

-You also get a premium carrying case that too is resistant to weather elements and facilitates easy storage and transportation.
+You also get a premium carrying case that, too, is resistant to weather elements and facilitates easy storage and transportation.
 This makes the whole set portable and easy to store.
-You can easily store the packed case in the rear of a cabinet or in the car’s trunk.
+You can easily store the packed case in the rear of a cabinet or the car’s trunk.

 - Visible enough in outdoors to keep eyes on the action

 - Tournament-grade rackets

 - Weatherproof boundary lines on the net

 - Lifetime warranty